getcarina/getcarina.com/_posts/2016-01-29-weekly-lets-encrypt-asp-irc.md

 authorIsRacker: true
 ---

-Let's Encrypt ASP.NET and IRC.
+Let's encrypt ASP.NET and IRC.
 Oops, that came out wrong.
-We've got some excellent new tutorials on using NGINX with Let's Encrypt, publishing an ASP.NET website from the command line, and using Quassel (distributed IRC client).
+We've got some excellent new tutorials on using NGINX with Let's Encrypt, getting started with ASP.NET with Visual Studio, publishing an ASP.NET website from the command line, and using Quassel (distributed IRC client).
 Also news from the world of Docker.

 ## NGINX with Let's Encrypt